 This pumpkin pie cheesecake recipe creates on creamy, smooth, decadent, sinful cheesecake.
 It packs all the flavors of old fashioned pumpkin pie with that signature cheesecake flavor.
 It has just the right amount of sweetness!
 I think I prefer pumpkin pie cheesecake over regular pumpkin pie, but then again I’m a cheesecake-aholic.

 I know I’m going to get asked “how can I make this low-fat?”
 Honey….you can’t!
 Some things were just created to be full fat and cheesecake is one of them.
-There is no getting around it, unless you want to compromise the flavor and texture.
-Do not use low fat ingredients for this.
+There is no getting around it unless you want to compromise the flavor and texture.
+Do not use low-fat ingredients for this.
 Just make the cheesecake and share it with friends, eat a tiny slice and give the rest away or eat the whole thing.
 I won’t tell anyone.
-You’re glutonish secrets are always safe with me.
+Your glutonish secrets are always safe with me.
 Just make it.
 You won’t be sorry.